grafana/loki/docs/sources/clients/promtail/scraping.md

 the `scrape_configs` section in the config YAML.
 The syntax is identical to what [Prometheus uses](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config).

-`scrape_configs` contains one or more entries which are executed for each discovered target (i.e., each container in each new pod running in the instance):
+`scrape_configs` contains one or more entries which specify scrape targets directly or how to discover them (for example, a `kubernetes_sd_config` entry can discover each container in each new pod running on a kubernetes cluster instance as a scrape target):

 ```
 scrape_configs: